Mingqii234/BUS-Group11-Assignment2/README.md

 # BUS-Group11-Assignment2
 BUS-Group11-Assignment2

+## 1. System Overview

+This system is developed to support energy monitoring and management in campus buildings such as dormitories, classrooms, and laboratories.
+It provides real-time tracking of energy use and visualizes daily, weekly, and monthly usage trends using numerical summaries and bar charts with percentage labels.

+These visual insights help users understand how energy is being used over time and spot unusual patterns more easily.

+In addition, the system includes a simple alert mechanism that detects when rooms are unoccupied but devices like lights or air conditioning are still on.
+The alert is displayed in the console, aiming to reduce unnecessary energy use and encourage more efficient behavior.

+The system is built with a modular structure, separating data generation, visualization, and alert logic into different components.
+This makes the project easier to maintain, test, and expand in the future.

 ## 4. Summary of Implemented Functionalities
 ###  [Energy Alert System](./energy_alert.py)
 The **Energy Alert** module monitors the real-time status of rooms to detect unnecessary energy consumption.
 It implements the following functionalities: